mandober/rust-debrief/types/type_03.md

 All pointers in Rust are explicit first-class values.
 They can be moved or copied, stored into data structs, and returned from functions.

-Shared references (&)
+## Shared references (&)

 These point to memory owned by some other value.
 When a shared reference to a value is created it prevents direct mutation of the value.
 Interior mutability provides an exception for this in certain circumstances.
 As the name suggests, any number of shared references to a value may exit.
 A shared reference type is written &type, or &'a type when you need to specify an explicit lifetime.
 Copying a reference is a "shallow" operation: it involves only copying the pointer itself, that is, pointers are Copy.
 Releasing a reference has no effect on the value it points to, but referencing of a temporary value will keep it alive during the scope of the reference itself.

-Mutable references (&mut)
+## Mutable references (&mut)

 These also point to memory owned by some other value.
 A mutable reference type is written &mut type or &'a mut type.
 A mutable reference (that hasn't been borrowed) is the only way to access the value it points to, so is not Copy.

-Raw pointers (*const and *mut)
+## Raw pointers

 Raw pointers are pointers without safety or liveness guarantees.
-Raw pointers are written as *const T or *mut T, for example *const i32 means a raw pointer to a 32-bit integer.
+Raw pointers are written as `*const T` or `*mut T`, for example `*const i32` means a raw pointer to a 32-bit integer.
 Copying or dropping a raw pointer has no effect on the lifecycle of any other value.
 Dereferencing a raw pointer is an unsafe operation, this can also be used to convert a raw pointer to a reference by reborrowing it (&* or &mut *).
 Raw pointers are generally discouraged in Rust code; they exist to support interoperability with foreign code, and writing performance-critical or low-level functions.

 When comparing pointers they are compared by their address, rather than by what they point to.
 When comparing pointers to dynamically sized types they also have their addition data compared.

-Smart Pointers
+## Smart Pointers

 The standard library contains additional 'smart pointer' types beyond references and raw pointers.

-Function item types
+## Function item types

 When referred to, a function item, or the constructor of a tuple-like struct or enum variant, yields a zero-sized value of its function item type.
 That type explicitly identifies the function - its name, its type arguments, and its early-bound lifetime arguments (but not its late-bound lifetime arguments, which are only assigned when the function is called) - so the value does not need to contain an actual function pointer, and no indirection is needed when the function is called.